petereijgermans11/mcp-tutorial-java-magazine/my-slides/slides.md

 title: Welcome to Slidev
 info: |
   ## Slidev Starter Template
-  Reviewing AI innovations for adoption or assessment.
+  Exploring cutting-edge advancements in AI technology.

   Learn more at [Sli.dev](https://sli.dev)
 # apply UnoCSS classes to the current slide